2018 Bangladesh quota reform movement: 8 April

-On 8 April 2018, hundreds of students began protests in Shabag after 2 pm.
+On 8 April 2018, hundreds of students began protests in Shahbag after 2 pm.
 The protesters under the name Council to Protect Students' Rights demanded the quota system reforms by bringing down quotas altogether to 10 percent and filling up vacant quota posts by candidates from the merit list.
 At 7.30 pm, police started lobbing teargas shells, charged baton and used water cannons on the crowd.
-At 8.30 pm, protesters were attacked by a group of Bangladesh Chhatra League (BCL) activists led by DU unit General Secretary Motahar Hossain Prince.
+At 8.30 pm, protesters were attacked by a group of Bangladesh Chhatra League activists led by DU unit General Secretary Motahar Hossain Prince.
 More than 160 protestors were injured in the clashes that took place at Dhaka University campus.

 9 April

 University students from all over Bangladesh boycotted classes, took out processions and blocked highways since morning to express solidarity with the demonstrators of the central program.
-Thousands of students of BUET, Rajshahi University, Jahangirnagar University, Chittagong University, Khulna University, Khulna University of Engineering and Technology (KUET), Shahjalal University of Science and Technology (SUST), Islamic University, National Institute of Textile Engineering and Research, Barisal University, etc. participated in the demonstrations in respective cities.
-A delegation of protesters met Minister Obaidul Quader Chowdhury at the Secretariat in the afternoon.
+Thousands of students of BUET, University of Rajshahi, Jahangirnagar University, University of Chittagong, Khulna University, KUET, SUST, Islamic University, Bangladesh, National Institute of Textile Engineering and Research, University of Barisal, etc. participated in the demonstrations in respective cities.
+A delegation of protesters met Minister Obaidul Quader at the Secretariat in the afternoon.
 Mr. Quader asked to postpone protests for one month so that the government may examine the quota system.
 But protesters refused to pause their programmes until there was specific announcements from the prime minister.
 Minister of Agriculture and presidium member of the ruling Awami League Matia Chowdhury made a controversial remark in Parliament by calling the quota reform protestors 'children of razakars'.

 10 April

-Students of Stamford University Bangladesh, University of Asia Pacific, International University of Business Agriculture and Technology, East West University, North South University, Daffodil International University, Eastern University (Bangladesh), Independent University, United International University, American International University of Bangladesh and University of Information Technology and Science took to different streets in Dhaka and blocked a number of key thoroughfares for several hours.
-Leaders of Bangladesh Shadharan Chhatra Odhikar Sangrakkhan Parishad called for a nationwide road blockade and strike at universities and colleges from 11 April 2018.
+Students of Stamford University Bangladesh, University of Asia Pacific, International University of Business Agriculture and Technology, East West University, North South University, Daffodil International University, Eastern University (Bangladesh), Independent University, United International University, American International University of Bangladesh and University of Information Technology and Sciences took to different streets in Dhaka and blocked a number of key thoroughfares for several hours.
+Leaders of Bangladesh Chhatra Odhikar Parishad called for a nationwide road blockade and strike at universities and colleges from 11 April 2018.